kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 **Note**:
 From the above manifest, `kind: VirtualMachine` states that its a VM object, `spec.domain.device.name` section and `spec.volumes.name` should match.
 In the later section of this Blog you will see how this is all gets connected in the context of CDI.

-- More examples of a VM declared as a `yaml` manifest can be seen [here](https://github.com/kubevirt/kubevirt/tree/master/cluster/examples)
 - Please feel free to take a look at how to deploy VM as a K8s object by using kubevirt add-on using minikube [here](https://kubevirt.io//quickstart_minikube/)

 For detailed usage of Volumes, you can take a look at [here](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/disks-and-volumes.html)